PepsiCo Inc. (PEP) Comm Stk US$ 0.0166 (Crest Depository Interest)

 As the owner of the world's second largest cola brand, at first glance Pepsi looks like Coca-Cola writ small.
 But Pepsi's annual sales are almost twice that of its more famous rival.

 Like Coca-Cola, Pepsi has a diverse mix of top quality brands - 23 of which generate $1bn or more of sales a year.
 But unlike Coca-Cola, it doesn't limit itself to soft drinks.
 PepsiCo's products include snack brands such as Walkers crisps and Doritos, and some more unexpected names - Quaker Oats with your fizzy drink?

 Recent years have seen a concerted effort to focus on Pepsi's health credentials.
 That might seem a bit odd for a company whose main business is crisps and soft drinks.
 But consider for a moment that Pepsi MAX has been the focus of all Pepsi advertising in the UK since 2005, and perhaps it's not so surprising.

 A laser-like focus on brand quality and margins, have kept profits slowly moving forwards.
 Pepsi had been looking to deliver 4-6% annual revenue growth and a 0.2-0.3 percentage point improvement in margins over the long term.
-COVID-19 will undoubtedly knock these targets back a bit, but management should be able to pick up broadly where they left off once everything returns to normal.
+We thought COVID-19 would knock these targets back a bit, but management is still expecting 4% revenue growth this year.
 Hopefully that will see Pepsi build on 49 consecutive years of dividend growth.
 Remember no dividend's guaranteed and this should not be seen as a guide to the future.

 It's also worth considering Pepsi's business model, which varies considerably by region.
 It'll manufacture products in some markets, while in others it hands over almost complete control to a licencing partner - such as Britvic in the UK.
 On the one hand that makes Pepsi more capital intensive thanks to investments in factories and production equipment, increasing risk, but it's also allowed manufacturing processes to benefit from scale.